 Skims: A Brand-Building Playbook

-Skims began as a correction: A rebrand before launch, a shapewear edit that prioritized tone, fit, and feel, and a product system built for clarity and performance.
-What started as a personal workaround scaled into a multi-billion-dollar brand, underpinned by disciplined categories, house fabrics, and distribution that keeps both margins and momentum.
+Skims began with a focused proposition: shapewear engineered for tone, fit, and feel, supported by a tightly edited product system built for clarity and performance.
+What started as a personal solution evolved into a multi-billion-dollar business through disciplined category expansion, proprietary fabrics, and distribution that sustains both margin and momentum.

 Origins, Course-correction & a product system

 Skims formally launched in 2019, co-founded by Kim Kardashian with Emma Grede and Jens Grede.
 The project was announced first as “Kimono,” but public backlash over cultural appropriation prompted a rapid rebrand to Skims before the first drop – a pivotal early decision that aligned the name, the marks, and the mission.
-The mission was practical: comfortable shapewear that actually matched a range of skin tones and bodies, built from materials that compress where needed, and disappear where they should.
+The mission was practical rather than aspirational: comfortable shapewear that actually matched a range of skin tones and bodies, built from materials that compress where needed, and disappear where they should.

-As categories expanded into underwear, loungewear, swim, and accessories, the brand kept the same playbook.
+As categories expanded into underwear, loungewear, swim, and accessories, the brand kept the same playbook: scaling by repetition – not reinvention.

 Platform power, partnerships, and sport

 Skims’ distribution has balanced owned channels with selective wholesale and high-visibility partnerships.
-Early Nordstrom placement signaled mainstream confidence without flooding the channel.
+Early Nordstrom placement signaled mainstream confidence without over-distributing product.
 Culture-forward collaborations – notably a 2021 Fendi x Skims capsule – proved the codes could translate up-market, while outfitting Team USA loungewear for Tokyo 2020 and Beijing 2022 introduced a performance-adjacent register.
 In 2023 Skims became the official underwear partner of the NBA, WNBA, and USA Basketball, extending credibility with athletes and fans.

 In February 2025, Nike and Skims announced NikeSKIMS – a multi-year collaboration focused on women’s athletic apparel, footwear, and accessories – with the first drop launching in September 2025.